AdrenalineAI/Adrenaline/contrib/README.md

 ---------------------

 ### [Debian](/contrib/debian) ###
-Contains files used to package openblockd/openblock-qt for Debian-based Linux systems.
-If you compile openblockd/openblock-qt yourself, there are some useful files here.
+Contains files used to package adrenalined/adrenaline-qt for Debian-based Linux systems.
+If you compile adrenalined/adrenaline-qt yourself, there are some useful files here.

 ### [Gitian-descriptors](/contrib/gitian-descriptors) ###
 Notes on getting Gitian builds up and running using KVM.

 ### [Gitian-keys](/contrib/gitian-keys)
-PGP keys used for signing OpenBlock Core [Gitian release](/doc/release-process.md) results.
+PGP keys used for signing ADRENALINE Core [Gitian release](/doc/release-process.md) results.

 ### [MacDeploy](/contrib/macdeploy) ###
 Scripts and notes for Mac builds.

 ### [RPM](/contrib/rpm) ###
-RPM spec file for building openblock-core on RPM based distributions
+RPM spec file for building adrenaline-core on RPM based distributions

 ### [Gitian-build](/contrib/gitian-build.sh) ###
 Script for running full Gitian builds.